Customization or Personalized Instruction

 From the outset, our reason for choosing to homeschool was primarily pragmatic.
 Our child found it challenging to follow the pacing of her previous school due to her specific learning disabilities, namely dyslexia and dyscalculia.
 Homeschooling has afforded us a way to teach her by choosing curricula and investing in materials that support her learning needs.
-We are also able to make choices in outsourced intervention programs and therapies that help her overall.
+We are also able to make choices in outsourced intervention programs and therapies that help her overall development.

 Convenience & Practicality

 Since we have begun homeschooling, we have also avoided the dreadful morning rush traffic that is so prevalent in Metro Manila.
-Homeschooling became a time-saver in more ways than one, giving us greater opportunities to spend time with our children in less stressful conditions.
+Homeschooling became a time-saver in more ways than one, giving us greater opportunities to spend time with our children in less wearisome conditions.

 Curiosity & Creativity